erjosito/azure-networking-lab/README.md

 A different model that we are not going to explore in this lab is based on UDR (User-Defined Route) automatic modification.
 The concept is simple: if you have the setup from Lab 3, you have UDRs pointing to an NVA.
 If that NVA went down, you could have an automatic mechanism to change the UDRs so that they point to a second NVA.
 After the Azure Load Balancer supports the HA Ports feature, what we will explore later in this lab, most NVA vendors have moved away from the UDR-based HA model, that is why we will not explore it in this lab.
 However, not all Azure regions have standard Load Balancers (required for the HA Ports feature) at the time of this writing, so the UDR-based model might still be relevant in some situations.

-**Step 1.** First, go to your Windows command window to verify that both an internal and an external load balancer have been deployed:
+**Step 1.** First, go to your Windows command window to verify that both an internal and an external load balancer have been deployed.
+In this lab we will only use the internal load balancer:

 <pre lang="...">
 <b>az network lb list -o table</b>